Shear Viscosity of a strongly interacting system: Green-Kubo vs. Chapman-Enskog and Relaxation Time Approximation: Introduction

 In literature there are several methods for the calculation of the shear viscosity, the most employed ones are the Relaxation Time Approximation (RTA) \cite{reif} and the Chapmann-Enskog (CE) method \cite{Groot}.
 The first is based on an ansatz for the collision integral in the Boltzmann equation and it does not allow to have control of the precision of the approximation.
 The CE approach is instead a variational approach that in principle allows to obtain solutions with an arbitrary accuracy which depends on the order of approximation used, \cite{Prakash:2012}, at variance with the RTA where it is not possible to have control over the degree of accuracy of the method.
 Nonetheless the RTA approach has been even more often used due to its simplicity to evaluate the viscosity for both hadronic and partonic matter \cite{Danielewicz:1984ww,Sasaki:2008fg,Sasaki:2008um,Thoma:1991em}.

 In this work, we use the Green-Kubo relation \cite{GK} to extract the shear viscosity of a gluon gas from microscopic transport calculations within a parton cascade model with elastic two body collisions.
 The Green-Kubo method in the contest of a relativistic plasma have been discussed also by other groups for the hadronic sector \cite{Demir_Bass,Muronga} and also in the QCD sector employing the pQCD matrix elements for $2\to 2$ collisions \cite{Fuini_3} and more recently also for $2\to 2$ and $2\to3$ collisions \cite{Wesp_2011}.
+An alternative method based directly on the stationary velocity gradients has been developed showing an excellent agreement with the Green-Kubo method \cite{Reining:2011xn}.

 Our objective here is however quite different and it is essentially double folded.
 From one hand we want to compare the two main analytical approximation schemes, CE and RTA, with the results obtained evaluating the Green-Kubo correlator solving it numerically by the kinetic transport equation in a box with the test particle method.
 From the other hand we will show that for all the case of interest the CE already at first order is a pretty good approximation to the exact viscosity.
 Hence providing an analytical relation between $\eta \leftrightarrow T,\sigma(\theta),\rho, M$.
 Such analytical relation supplies a way to construct a kinetic theory at fixed $\eta/s(T)$ with a much larger accuracy respect to first tentatives \cite{Ferini_PLB,Molnar_cascade,Plumari_njl}, especially for the case of non-isotropic cross section and massive quasi-particles both of interest for a realistic description of both quark-gluon plasma and hadronic matter.